Happy Never After.

 Break ups happen.
 They really do.
 They’re a natural part of life.
-Love hurts.
+Life hurts sometimes.
 The good must go with the bad.
-If we’re to believe that the tapestry of life is made up of many colours, we must be prepared to accept that our favourites won’t appear when we want them to.
+If we’re to believe that the rainbow of existence is made up of many colours, we must be prepared to accept that our favourites will come and go.

-We should be allowed to embrace The End without guilt so we can enjoy the golds and yellows in our next chapter.
+We should be allowed to embrace The End without guilt.
+We need to move on in order to enjoy the golds and yellows in our next book.

 Darkness Awakes is about long-term love too.
 It’s about two proud people who once loved well but became love-martyrs to sustain an endless ending.

 Someone is about to be tortured.
-Someone will die for the pain.
+Someone will die in exchange for the pain.

 “Mike’s writing has you in the room from the outset.
 You are meeting characters left right and centre and then bang –‘it’ is here.
 He takes you on a vengeful, aggressive journey…”-Michael M Roleystone.
 (Reader)